There's actually a perfectly reasonable answer.

 As it turns out, the trunk didn't get any smaller; the unit of measurement simply changed.

 BMW previously relied on the Society of Automotive Engineers (SAE International) standard to measure its trunk space.
-This system uses simulated luggage parcels, including blocks with handles to represent suitcases, standard golf bags, and smaller backs to measure remaining crevices.
+This system uses simulated luggage parcels, including blocks with handles to represent suitcases, standard golf bags, and smaller bags to measure remaining crevices.

 BMW now uses the EPA measurement system, which calculates trunk space differently.
 It's worth noting that there is no single standard by which all automakers measure their trunks, so there are likely many discrepancies across the industry.